pinot-contrib/pinot-docs/basics/indexing/inverted-index.md

+---
+description: This page describes configuring the inverted index for Apache Pinot
+---

-# Inverted Index
+# Inverted index

+An inverted index stores a map of words to the documents that contain them.

-### Bitmap inverted index
+## Bitmap inverted index

 When an inverted index is enabled for a column, Pinot maintains a map from each value to a bitmap of rows, which makes value lookup take constant time.
 If you have a column that is frequently used for filtering, adding an inverted index will improve performance greatly.
 You can create an inverted index on a multi-value column.

-An inverted index can be configured for a table by setting it in the [table config](../../configuration-reference/table.md):
+An inverted index can be configured for a table by setting it in the [table configuration](../../configuration-reference/table.md):

 ```javascript
 {